-- i.
-CP-IS connects Local Authority Children's Social Care systems with those used by NHS unscheduled care settings, such as Gynaecology Emergency Department, Delivery Suite and maternity Assessment Unit. - ii.
-It ensures that health care professionals are notified when a child or unborn baby with a child protection plan (CPP) or looked after child status (LAC) is treated at an unscheduled care setting.
+- CP-IS connects Local Authority Children's Social Care systems with those used by NHS unscheduled care settings, such as Gynaecology Emergency Department, Delivery Suite and maternity Assessment Unit. - ii.
+It ensures that social care professionals are notified when a child or unborn baby with a child protection plan (CPP) or looked after child status (LAC) is treated at an unscheduled care setting.
 CP-IS is a secure system with clear rules governing the access and only authorised staff involved in the care of a child should access the information. - iii.
-Current information is available to check if an unborn has been placed on a child protection plan or in situations where the mother is a child and is subject to a Child Protection Plan or Care Order. - iv.
-Social care teams are alerted automatically on each occasion when a child in their care attends an unscheduled care setting. - v.
-This system does show concerns being assessed or open to Children's Services on a Child in Need Plan.

-- vi.
-It is important to note: - CP-IS is for use in an unscheduled setting, i.e. not booked with our services and as such they have no current maternal notes. - The expectant mother's details are checked on the system via smartcard access directly to the summary care record via NHS Spine Portal. - The unborn is linked directly to the mothers NHS number and therefore only staff with the correct access (RBAC) codes can see maternal records. - The information we receive from searches shows live and current data. - The details of the plan will not be visible normal safeguarding process will be followed if attendance is of a concern. - The name and the title of staff requesting information (this can be defaulted for whole Trust e.g. Safeguarding Team) is recorded and becomes part of an attendance record that is visible to any other consequent departments that access the child records. - The system will show if mothers are accessing multiple organisations. - vii.
-Criteria for CP- IS searches: - Any children accessing LWH Emergency Department / MAU /Delivery Suite as an unscheduled attendance. - All women presenting at LWH with a concealed/unbooked pregnancy
+Social care teams are alerted automatically on each occasion when a child in their care attends an unscheduled care setting. - iv.
+This system does not show concerns being assessed or open to Children's Services on a Child in Need Plan. - v.
+It is important to note: - CP-IS is for use in an unscheduled setting, i.e. not booked with our services and as such they have no current maternal notes/ clinical records. - The attending patient (anyone under the age of 18 or the expectant mother's details will automatically be checked by the system when the book into an unscheduled care setting such as maternity assessment unit, early pregnancy assessment unit or gynaecology emergency department. - vi.
+Criteria for CP- IS searches: - Any children (under 18's) accessing LWH Emergency Department / MAU /Delivery Suite as an unscheduled attendance. - All women presenting at MAU with a concealed/unbooked pregnancy or attending gynaecology emergency department with an identified pregnancy (any stage).